 It’s simple.
 If we are free to sin, then God is not in control of our lives, and so we cannot call Him sovereign.
 If we are not free to sin, and our lives are under God’s control, then the need for salvation, and therefore the whole Christian gospel, evaporates.

 Calvinists would have to deny what I affirm, which is that we are merely puppets in the hands of God.
 I believe all of creation is part of God – He is omnipresent – and this is what true sovereignty means.
-We have to be able to affirm this truth about God and then deal with the implications for our theology, which are far-reaching, and which I have discussed at length in my paper entitled An Almighty Predicament: A Discourse on the Arguments For and Against Christianity.
+We have to be able to affirm this truth about God and then deal with the implications for our theology, which are far-reaching, and which I have discussed at length in my essay entitled An Almighty Predicament: A Discourse on the Arguments For and Against Christianity.

 What’s your understanding of the divine sovereignty / free will predicament?
 Feel free to leave a comment with your thoughts.